mehulagg/gitlab/doc/development/documentation/testing.md

 - [Install the tools](#install-linters), and [keep them up to date](#update-linters).
 - Run [linters](#lint-checks), [documentation link tests](#documentation-link-tests), and
   [UI link tests](#ui-link-tests) the same way they are run in CI/CD pipelines.
-That is, using the same configuration we use in CI/CD pipelines, which can be different to the default configuration of the tool.
+It's important to use same configuration we use in CI/CD pipelines, which can be different than the default configuration of the tool.

 ### Lint checks